Zumwalt History, Family Crest & Coats of Arms

 - Louise A. Zumwalt (1870-1946), American Republican politician, Delegate to Republican National Convention from California, 1920

-- I. G. Zumwalt, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 1908
+- I. G. Zumwalt, American Democratic Party politician, Alternate Delegate to Democratic National Convention from California, 1908

 - Dorothy Zumwalt, American Republican politician, Presidential Elector for Oklahoma, 1992

-- Claudia Zumwalt, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 1948
+- Claudia Zumwalt, American Democratic Party politician, Alternate Delegate to Democratic National Convention from California, 1948

 - Richard Lee Zumwalt Jr. (1951-2003), American professional world champion arm-wrestler and actor